The only royal icing recipe you’ll ever need! Perfect for decorating cookies, cakes, cupcakes, & gingerbread houses. Easy, pipes smooth, & dries hard.

 Royal icing mostly just tastes like sugar.
 It’s very sweet, and most meringue powders will also give it a subtle vanilla flavor.

-You can jazz up the taste by adding lemon juice or any other kind of extract, but just be aware of how liquids affect the consistency.
+You can jazz up the taste by adding lemon juice or any other kind of extract, but just be aware of how liquids can affect the consistency.
 Decorating with royal icing is ALL about the consistency!

-Royal icing can be tinted in all sorts of colors.
-You can use any kind of food coloring you like, but I have a strong preference for gel paste icing colors.
+Use any kind of food coloring you like, but I have a strong preference for gel paste icing colors.
 They are highly concentrated, so not only do you not need much, but you don’t have to worry about them diluting the consistency.

 Like I said, when it comes to royal icing, the consistency is so important!